sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 3. Your childhood romantic interest, ultimately marked in some way by your curse.
 4. A childhood friend who pulled away from you when they realized you were cursed.
 5. The entity that cursed you.
-6. A priest or sage who triedóand failedóto break your curse years ago.
+6. A priest or sage who tried√≥and failed√≥to break your curse years ago.
 7. The kindly family that took you in out of pity.
 8. The law enforcers who see you as a dangerous troublemaker.
 9. Another accursed individual with whom you sometimes commiserate.